datadotworld/slack-app/README.md

 # Slack-app
-Data.World slack application.
+data.world slack application.

 ### How it works

 Once you've the app up and running and installed in your workspace (See CONTRIBUTING.md for setup instructions) you can perform the following actions :

        1. OAuth handshake / User binding
-       2. Unfurling of Data.World links
+       2. Unfurling of data.world links
        3. Subscribe / Unsubscribe to Dataset, Project or Account using slash commands.

 ##### OAuth handshake / User account binding